takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-All tours are walking tours and do not require public transportation, which contributes to reducing CO2 emissions.
+All tours are conducted on foot, which eliminates the need for public transportation and contributes to reducing CO₂ emissions.

 #Harmony between civic life and tourism